Welcome!

 Example: Sphinx.

-Step 12: Stub Out Your Documents
+Step 13: Stub Your Documents

 Copy your “easy” draft texts into their intended places in your repository, and make minimal placeholders for the remaining documents that you’ve planned (“Tutorial goes here”).